Paolatae2505/Paolatae2505/README.md

-- 🌱 I’m currently enhancing my skills in AI, Data Mining, and Databases...
+- 🌱 I’m currently enhancing my skills in AI, Data Mining, and Databases.

+- 🤝 I am very interested in collaborating on projects that involve AI, with a particular interest in medicine.
+However, I am open to opportunities in other areas of AI as well.

 - 📫 How to reach me **Paola_VB@ciencias.unam.mx**

 - 📖 Quote: "Born to read.
 Forced to work."

 <br>